-The Creative Commons license governs the content in Streetmix, such as text or graphics, as well as any derived graphics or content.
+The Creative Commons CC-BY-SA license governs the content in Streetmix, such as text or graphics, as well as any derived graphics or content.
 You may modify and republish anything you make in Streetmix as long as you provide attribution to Streetmix.
 You must also allow others to reuse or republish your Streetmix-created content.

 This is a basic overview of what these licenses mean.
 For more details, including how these licenses may apply to your specific use case, please refer to the license text or consult with a qualified legal advisor.

 Previous versions of the Streetmix codebase was licensed under a BSD 3-Clause license.
 We are not lawyers and cannot offer legal advice, and if you believe your usage of Streetmix is affected by the change in license, please consult with your legal counsel.